-

-I don’t care, you’re never gonna see them again after tonight!
 Go on, be honest.
-Or make something up.
+Or make something up.“

-La Rambla, Barcelona, summer 2025.
+La Rambla, Barcelona, summer 2015.
 Club rep Jon is sure he met the love of his life on a bar crawl last night – the only problem is he can’t remember anything that happened after that.
-Don Jon in Barcelona is a one man play performed by a female Drag King, about the awkward relationship between seduction, masculinity and consent.
+Don Jon in Barcelona is a one man play performed by a woman, about the awkward relationship between seduction, masculinity and consent.

 Image credit: meisterdrucke.com